 You must be abreast of your studies in order for an exchange to take place.
 All courses in the previous semesters before your exchange semester, must be passed.
 This means that even if your wishes are granted in connection with the pre-approval, KHiO can withdraw the approval if the courses in the current semester are not approved.

-Two meetings are held each academic year, which are open to all students at KHiO.
-Former exchange students talk about their stay abroad and answer questions.
-Furthermore, workshops are set up in advance of the pre-approval deadlines, where practical details about the exchange are more specifically reviewed.
+There are two joint gatherings (international days) per academic year, which are open to all students at KHiO.
+The gatherings have meeting points about both exchange and traineeship, as well as drop in.
+In addition, workshops are set up in advance of the pre-approval deadlines in connection with semester exchanges, where practical details are more specifically reviewed.

 The following requirements must be met in order to apply for funding